Quick Answer

 • Free tier: No free tier available

 Time Doctor offers 3 pricing tiers: Basic, Standard, Premium.
-Standard paid plans include Basic at $7/undefined, Standard at $10/undefined, Premium at $20/undefined.
+Paid plans include Basic at $7/undefined, Standard at $10/undefined, Premium at $20/undefined.
 The Standard plan is teams needing integrations and payroll.

 Compared to other time tracking software, Time Doctor is positioned at the budget-friendly price point.